By 37Design |

 If images upload successfully but do not display on the front end:

-- Check the image URL — click the image in the Media Library, copy the URL, and try to access it directly in your browser.
+• Click the image in the Media Library, copy the URL, and try to access it directly in your browser.
 If it returns a 404, the file may not exist on disk despite having a database record.

-- Check permissions — the image files need to be readable by the web server (644 permissions).
+• The image files need to be readable by the web server (644 permissions).

-- CDN configuration — if you use a CDN, make sure it is configured to serve files from the uploads directory.
+• If you use a CDN, make sure it is configured to serve files from the uploads directory.
 A common issue is the CDN not syncing new uploads.

-- Mixed content — if your site uses HTTPS but image URLs use HTTP, browsers will block them.
+• If your site uses HTTPS but image URLs use HTTP, browsers will block them.
 Use the Better Search Replace plugin to update old URLs.

 Media Library Running Slowly